FreeSlave/halflife-featureful/documentation/content/docs/configuration/entity-templates.md

 * `"require_same_classname"` - whether the monster requires the other monster to be of the same classname in order to form a squad.
 E.g. `monster_houndeye` can form squads only with other houndeyes by default.
 * `"require_same_ent_template"` - whether the monster require the other monster to be of the same entity template in order to form a squad.

+{{% hint info %}}
-Note: the default squad capabilities are different depending on the monster's class.
+The default squad capabilities are different depending on the monster's class.
 If some property is omitted the default one for the monster class will be used.

-Example:
+{{% /hint %}}

+{{% details title="Example" %}}
 ```json
 {
     "special_vort": {